aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### Can I use the Amazon Chime application to join an Amazon Chime SDK meeting?

-The meetings created by the Amazon Chime Application and the SDK are distinct.
-Amazon Chime SDK is meant for customers who would like to build the experience into their existing applications and it is **NOT** a means to create an Amazon Chime meeting (with a PIN) that can be joined using our client application.
+The meetings created by the Amazon Chime meetings application and the SDK are distinct.
+The Amazon Chime SDK is meant for customers who would like to build the experience into their existing applications and it is **not** a means to create an Amazon Chime meeting (with a PIN) that can be joined using the Amazon Chime meetings application.
 You cannot use the Amazon Chime SDK to build a custom client to join an Amazon Chime meeting with a PIN.

 ### Does the MeetingsNotificationsConfiguration only support SQS queues in us-east-1?

-Yes, we currently support SNS topics or SQS queues located in us-east-1 region only.
+Yes, we currently support SNS topics or SQS queues located in `us-east-1` region only.
 For more details, please refer to [Meeting Notification Configuration API](https://docs.aws.amazon.com/chime/latest/APIReference/API_MeetingNotificationConfiguration.html).

 ### How can I learn about interruptions to the Amazon Chime service?